Organic Teachers Academy For educators & land conservation professionals

 Self-paced work to be completed in Canvas.

 In-person lab.
-Arrive at Red Door Farm, Athens, WI, at 10:00 a.m. to complete hands-on activities.
+Arrive at 10:00 a.m. to complete hands-on activities.
+Details and location will be included int he class materials.
 Session ends at 3:30 p.m.
 Lunch is included.

 Academy Details